cvburgess/cvburgess.com/src/lead-with-joy/posts/gamma.md

   - another one for length
 type: crash-course
 title: Get more done by defining it, together
-subtitle: The third one is actually a video where we begin to discuss things and stuff
+description: The third one is actually a video where we begin to discuss things and stuff
 published_on: 2023-10-03
 ---